fritzmg/contao-facebook-gallery/README.md

 Simple extension to allow the integration of a Facebook album via a gallery content element.

+### Usage

+In order to be able to use the content element, you need to create a [Facebook App](https://developers.facebook.com) first.
+Then you can define the Facebook App ID and App Secret in the System Settings of Contao.

+Within the content element, you can simply provide the URL to the Facebook album, or its Facebook ID.

 ### Notes

 * Due to a lack of implementation within the Graph API of Facebook, public albums from Facebook groups cannot be displayed.